AikidoSec/firewall-python/README.md

 * ✅ [`anthropic`](https://pypi.org/project/anthropic/)
 * ✅ [`mistralai`](https://pypi.org/project/mistralai) ^1.0.0

-Zen is compatible with Python 3.8-3.13 and can run on Windows, Linux & Mac OS X.
+Zen is compatible with Python 3.8-3.13 and can run on Windows, Linux, and Mac OS X.

 ## Reporting to your Aikido Security dashboard